gramener/gramex-guide/release/old/README.md

 - You can [overwrite
   uploads](https://learn.gramener.com/guide/uploadhandler/#overwriting-uploads)
   in the way you want.
-- You can customise the [uploaded filename](https://learn.gramener.com/guide/uploadhandler/#saving-uploads).
+- You can customize the [uploaded filename](https://learn.gramener.com/guide/uploadhandler/#saving-uploads).

 All requests are now logged under `$GRAMEXDATA/logs/requests.csv`,